Responsible hosting in Germany

 In general, the money you earn as a host on Airbnb is considered taxable income that may be subject to different taxes like rental tax, income tax, or VAT.

 Tax forms for Germany are due by 31 July each tax year.
-Check with the Federal Central Tax Office to find out if you need to declare the amount you earn from hosting, which you can find in your host earnings summary.
+Check with the Federal Central Tax Office (you can visit the English site or the German site) to find out if you need to declare the amount you earn from hosting, which you can find in your host earnings summary.
 It’s also a good idea to find out if you’re eligible for other credits like tax reliefs and allowances.

 Free tax guide